 2016 NOT A HOLOGRAM, GLASS BOX: Seattle, Washington.

-2015 CARS IN A CIRCLE, PULSE Contemporary Art Fair: SEASON: Miami, Florida.
+2015 CARS IN A CIRCLE, PULSE Contemporary Art Fair with SEASON: Miami, Florida.

 2015 INTERFACE, Organic Produce: Seattle, Washington.

 2014 GO WHERE NEW EXPERIENCES TAKE YOU, Two Shelves: Seattle, Washington.

 2011 THE CONVERSATION, PUNCH: Seattle, Washington.

 SELECTED GROUP EXHIBITIONS

 2017 Out of Sight, The Schoenfelds' Building: Seattle, Washington — curated by Greg Lundgren.